Is it Performance Management or Bullying?

 Performance management conversations tend to be tricky and for this reason, many workplaces avoid having them for the fear of sparking confrontation.
 However the performance management conversation is important to ensure each employee is working to their full potential and the organisation is investing in their employees appropriately.
 It is essential to regularly review previous targets and set new and achievable targets for the future.

 The performance management conversation should offer a private, supportive and open environment to discuss any potential issues.
-Underlying the process should be a positive atmosphere and sense of achievement.
+Underlying the process should be a positive atmosphere and a sense of achievement.
 Importantly, the conversation should involve engaging workers in a reflective discussion that concludes with both parties having a shared understanding of key strengths and further development needs.

 What can I do?